HakanL/WkHtmlToPdf-DotNet-BIN/README.md

 Binaries for WkHtmlToPdf-DotNet.
 Extracted native binaries that are used by the https://github.com/HakanL/WkHtmlToPdf-DotNet project when building.
 There's no need to manually add these files to your project, these are only used when building the WkHtmlToPdf-DotNet NuGet package.

-The Linux binaries are current using the Debian 9 (Stretch) distribution.
+The Linux binaries are current using the Debian 12 (Bookworm) distribution.